matplotlib/pytest-mpl/README.md

 To generate the baseline images, run the tests with:

-    py.test --generate-images-path=images ...
+    py.test --mpl-generate-path=images ...

 Once you are happy with the baseline images, put them in a sub-directory called ``baseline`` in the same directory as the tests.
 You can then run the tests simply with:

-    py.test ...
+    py.test --mpl ...

 and the tests will pass if the images are the same.
+If you omit the ``--mpl`` option, the tests will run but will only check that the code runs without checking the output images.

 The ``@pytest.mark.mpl_image_compare`` marker can take an argument which is the RMS tolerance (which defaults to 10):

     @pytest.mark.mpl_image_compare(tolerance=20)
     def test_image():